HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 ### Provenance

-To the extent that the Data Source keeps a record of the provenance for the source of the data, the FHIR Provenance Resource can be requested using Task.
+To the extent that the Data Source keeps a record of the provenance of the source of the data, the FHIR Provenance Resource can be requested using Task.
 To request the Provenance using Task either a FHIR RESTful query syntax or free text (i.e., "give me this data and its provenance") is used.
 Examples for requesting and receiving provenance using either method are provided below.
-Alternatively, When `Task.output` represents individual FHIR resource, the Data Receiver could query for Provenance when fetching the resource referenced in `Task.output` (see the Direct Query for [examples](http://build.fhir.org/ig/HL7/davinci-ecdx/branches/master/direct-query.html#example-transactions)).
+Alternatively, When `Task.output` represents an individual FHIR resource, the Data Receiver could query for Provenance when fetching the resource referenced in `Task.output` (see the Direct Query for [examples](http://build.fhir.org/ig/HL7/davinci-ecdx/branches/master/direct-query.html#example-transactions)).
 Typically, it is unnecessary to request external Provenance for FHIR Documents and other formats such as CCDA, because their contents implicitly or explicitly supply their provenance.

 #### Example Requests for Provenance using Task Based Transaction